 For Immediate Release

-5TH ANNUAL CYNTHIA'S CHALLENGE 24-HOUR SKI-A-THON ANNOUNCES NEXT BENEFICIARY
+5TH ANNUAL CYNTHIA'S CHALLENGE 24-HOUR SKI-A-THON FOR JACQUES VILLENEUVE

-East Madison, N.H.
-(November 17, 2017): Cynthia’s Challenge is excited to announce the next beneficiary of the 24-Hour Ski-A-Thon to be held at King Pine Ski Area in East Madison, New Hampshire March 16-17, 2018.
-All funds raised with this year’s event will benefit Freedom, New Hampshire’s Jacques Villeneuve, a 9-year-old boy who was born missing the main wiring between the left and right hemispheres of his brain (Agenesis of the Corpus Callosum), plus some other white matter.
-He has also been diagnosed with Diplegic Spastic Cerebral Palsy, an intellectual disability which poses both physical and mental challenges.
-This year’s goal is to purchase Jacques’ family a wheelchair accessible van.
+Cynthia’s Challenge is excited to announce the next beneficiary of the 24-Hour Ski-A-Thon to be held at King Pine Ski Area in East Madison, New Hampshire March 16-17, 2018.
+All funds raised with this year’s event will benefit Freedom, New Hampshire’s Jacques Villeneuve, a nine-year-old boy who was born missing the main wiring between the left and right hemispheres of his brain, Agenesis of the Corpus Callosum.
+He has also been diagnosed with Diplegic Spastic Cerebral Palsy an intellectual disability which pose both physical and mental challenges.
+Jacques' parents have to physically lift him into their vehicle every time they plan on going anywhere and then have enough room for storage for his walking assistance devices.
+This year’s goal is to raise $65,000 to purchase Jacques’ family a wheelchair accessible van.

 Cynthia’s Challenge was created in an effort to ease the financial burden upon children and their families associated with specialty medical needs.
 King Pine Ski Area supports Cynthia’s Challenge with the support of local business and the surrounding community.
-Cynthia’s Challenge would not be possible without the generosity of major sponsors Atlas Fireworks, Bank of NH, Bolt, Depot, Mad Cow Screen Printing, Thrivent Financial, Vertical Challenge, Yankee Smokehouse and Pepsi Co.
+Cynthia’s Challenge would not be possible without the generosity of major sponsors Atlas Fireworks, Bank of NH, Bolt Depot, Flatbread Company of North Conway, Granite State Adaptive, King Pine Ski Area, Mad Cow Screen Printing, Outdoor Escapes New Hampshire, Pepsi Co., Ride Away - MobilityWorks, Story Land, Thrivent Financial, Vertical Challenge and Yankee Smokehouse.

 About Cynthia’s Challenge